supernarthur/opencue_playground/ramblings/0_why.md

 On the app side, I was half-sold on making up something with Flask.
 But the perspective of having to do some kind of front-end dev wasn't particularly driving.
 I was also reading about energy preservation, ecology, not buying too much stuff.
 I was wondering how to make an idea like this work on machines that you already have available in a post-production facility, like workstations.

-Than it hit me : just like VFX studios, I could do _all this_ with some kind of render manager.
+Then it hit me : just like VFX studios, I could do _all this_ with some kind of render manager.
 A bit of research and I fell on OpenCue.
 The idea matured into something like this :

 - Learn about how OpenCue work (if I hit a wall at some point, find something else).
 - Deploy some kind of testing infrastructure, if possible on my laptop.
 If I can learn a thing or two about Docker, that's a bonus.